 Finally, If it’s been over twenty minutes and you still can’t fall asleep, you’ve got permission to get up and do something else for a while.
 But with several of these steps checked off your list, you should be primed to pass out with no problems.

 Getting your sleep routine figured out isn’t an overnight process.
 But implementing these healthy habits will help you cut out some common sleep issues.
 Everyone’s different, but simple lifestyle changes, like diet and exercise, can play a major role.
-Reducing caffeine and supplementing with Ting and Magnesi-Om can help encourage a healthy sleep-wake cycle naturally, calming the mind and supporting your before bed routine.
+Reducing caffeine and supplementing with Ting, B complex & Ginseng energy supplement, and Magnesi-Om, calming supplement, can help encourage a healthy sleep-wake cycle naturally, calming the mind and supporting your before bed routine.